plasma4/magix-fix/DOCS.md

     ```
     Therefore, this is fixed in Magix (find `G.testCost` in `magixUtils.js`).
     Also, look for the code in `else if (amount > 0) {` for `G.buyUnit` that Magix uses if you are planning to mod the base game; in the base game if a unit has a limit then queueing is weird (meaning queueing is slow for those units for whatever reason).
-6. [The production multiplier's formula is weird and uses `randomFloor()`.](https://www.desmos.com/calculator/hfowgwemgp) (The Desmos graph has more context; basically the multiplier from happiness is rounded, can be 0 if happiness is a negative percentage, and can go up to 4 times base.)
+6. [The production multiplier's formula is weird and uses `randomFloor()`.](https://www.desmos.com/calculator/hfowgwemgp) Yes, Orteil's default happiness information text is a bit misleading!
+(The Desmos graph has more context; basically the multiplier from happiness is rounded, can be 0 if happiness is a negative percentage, and can go up to 4 times base.)
 Also, Magix's ungrateful tribe mechanic [has its own happiness gain multiplier graph](https://www.desmos.com/calculator/byalkqfbtd).
 The more you know :)
 7. Magix fundamentally alters many mechanics in the game, and `magix-fix` has edited more of them.
 Currently it is unfortunately at the point where so many base mechanics have been changed that it would be near impossible to find them all.
 These would include mobile features (in `G.widget.update`), making `stabilizeResize` more responsive, removal of empty tick functions in `G.Res()`.
 If you want mobile support or perhaps a more detailed attempt at fiding the differences, contact me on Discord (see top of this document).
 8. The [Magix Wiki](https://plasma4.github.io/magix-fix/magix-wiki.html) might be helpful in order to quickly look for and examine certain items and their interactions between them!
 In particular, clicking on a unit provides an actually readable explanation of what goes on, and knowledge has detailed explanation (do note, though, that requirements or other properties that are changed with the JS will NOT be shown here).
 9. Not everything might be in a place you expect initially; for example, this code:
     ```js
     if (G.achievByName['mausoleum'].won > 4) G.techByName['missionary'].effects.push({ type: 'provide res', what: { 'spirituality': 1 } });
     ```
-    is actually located in `G.funcs['game loaded']`!
+    is located in `G.funcs['game loaded']`, which means you might have trouble finding it!
 Unfortunately, this also means that finding stuff can be a huge pain sometimes and it may take a while to figure out what is going on.
 10. Gathering is based on the total goods available across all owned tiles, weighted by each tile's exploration percentage.
 The `chance` property determines if a good spawns on a tile at all, and this happens only once when the world is created.
 However...the actual amount gathered isn't just `Math.min(resAmount, toGather)`.
 The game "soft-caps" it to make gathering less effective when you have far more workers than available resources, but it doesn't drop to zero.
 The formula is:
     ```js
     amount = Math.min(resAmount, toGather) * 0.95 + 0.05 * toGather // Original code: amount = Math.min(resAmount, toGather) * resWeight + unitWeight * (toGather), where unitWeight = 1 - resWeight and resWeight = 0.05